Through crazy bounces and frantic finish, Seahawks make loud statement on national stage vs. Rams

-The Seahawks delivered a statement on Thursday, all right, just as they intended.
+The Seahawks delivered a statement Thursday night, all right, just as they intended.

-But it was one that morphed from a scream of triumph into a wince of agony, and then back to a euphoric release of unbridled joy, all in a final 10 minutes of play that evoked every emotion in the human spectrum.
+But it was one that morphed from a scream of triumph into a wince of agony, and back to a euphoric release of unbridled joy, all in a final 10 minutes of play that evoked every emotion in the human spectrum.

 In the end, the Seahawks prevailed, 30-29, when Greg Zuerlein’s potential winning field goal from 44 yards for the Rams soared harmlessly to the right of the goal posts in the final seconds.
-Otherwise, the Seahawks would be nursing another agonizing loss, Pete Carroll would be answering some sharp second-guessing, and they’d all be trying to figure out where it went wrong on a night that their late former owner, Paul Allen, joined the Ring of Honor.
+Otherwise, the Seahawks would be nursing another agonizing loss, Pete Carroll would be answering some sharp second-guessing and they’d all be trying to figure out where it went wrong on a night that their late former owner, Paul Allen, joined the Ring of Honor.

-“Paul might have given a little (whooshing noise) on that last kick,’’ Carroll said afterward, mimicking someone blowing the ball off track.
+“Paul might have given a little (whooshing noise) on that last kick,’’ Carroll said, mimicking someone blowing the ball off track.

 Such are the vagaries of a game — a classic, really — that swung on a dozen small moments: Calls overturned, balls tipped and bobbled and miraculously corralled.